ultraleap/UnityPlugin/.github/pull_request_template.md

 ## Contributor Tasks

 - [ ] Create or edit test cases [here](https://ultrahaptics.atlassian.net/projects/UNITY?selectedItem=com.atlassian.plugins.atlassian-connect-plugin:com.kanoah.test-manager__main-project-page#!/v2/testCases?projectId=15189)
-- [ ] Check any relevant CHANGELOG files have been updated.
+- [ ] Add a CHANGELOG entry for this change.
 - [ ] Ensure documentation requirements are met e.g., public API is commented.
 - [ ] Consider any licensing/other legal implications for this MR e.g. notices required by any new libraries.
 - [ ] Add any relevant labels such as `breaking` to this MR.
-- [ ] If this MR closes a Jira issue, make sure the fix version on the JIRA issue is set to the correct one.

 ## Reviewer Tasks